 This is another label you’ve likely seen on sides of egg cartons and chicken packages that is misleading once you dive into the criteria.
 “Free-range” is meant to indicate that chickens had access to the outdoors but there is almost no requirement for how much or how big that outdoor space is.
 In many cases, poultry coops are set up so that the chickens don’t even use the outdoor space.

 This is a marketing term and means nothing.
 There are no requirements for a chicken to be labeled all-natural and if you see it, you should probably assume it is anything but.

-The Best Humanely Raised Chicken You Can Buy Online
+The Best Places to Buy Humanely Raised & Organic Chicken Online

 If you’re concerned about eating humanely raised chicken that was bred and fed using sustainable and natural processes, your best bet is to do some research and find a good farm/producer and a consistent way in which to buy them.
 Luckily, a lot of the best chicken producers can be bought online so you don’t have to rely on your local market to carry them.